wizofwor/C64-Notes/notes/Branches.md

 accumulator = memory | 0 | 1 | 1
 accumulator > memory | 0 | 0 | 1

-**BIT** compares memory with accumulator.
-Actually it perform AND operation between accumulator and memory but doesn't manupulate neither.
-Only status flags are effected.

-+ N receives the initial value of memory bit 7.
-+ V receives the initial value of memory bit 6.
-+ Z is set when the result of the AND is zero, otherwise reset

 ##How Compare Instructions and Conditional Branching are Used Together

 TEST | Compare Inst. | Branch Inst.